PriyankaVerma98/Outlier-detection-Agri-data/README.md

 This project is developed to automate the process of detecting outliers in agricultural data.
 The data has been collected from AgMarknet site.
 It's an enormous dataset spread across 7 years.
 Each year dataset contains 12 columns and approximately 30 lakh rows.
 Therefore, the code has been time and space optimised.
 Code has been written in Jupyter notebook.

 # Code 1:
+The data is filtered using loops and lists; we filter using Commodity type and Market Centre.
+We define a band for normal data points using Coefficient of Variation and the difference between the modal price of each data point from the moving average.
+If the difference between the modal price and its corresponding moving average is greater than the coefficient of variation then the data point is marked an outlier.

 # Code 2: